Fellowship Application Checklist

 Submit your high school transcript to the Office of Admissions.

 All transcripts should be mailed to the Office of Admissions at 232 Silas Hunt Hall, 1 University of Arkansas, Fayetteville, Arkansas 72701.
-The Honors College recalculates all grade point averages to a standard scale for fellowship consideration.
-Please note that extra weight given for Advanced Placement, International Baccalaureate, and Dual Enrollment courses in calculating GPA, provided these courses are clearly indicated as such on the official high school transcript.
+Please note that extra weight is given for Advanced Placement, International Baccalaureate, and Dual Enrollment courses in calculating GPA, provided these courses are clearly indicated as such on the official high school transcript.

 Submit all ACT and/or SAT test scores to the Office of Admissions.